HOUSTON MARITIME ATTORNEY

 It’s important to understand which offshore accident cases actually fall under the jurisdiction of maritime law.
 In the United States, maritime law applies in any case that arises on “navigable waters.”
 Navigable waters are those used for commerce, trade, or travel between multiple states or foreign countries.
 Any body of water that is fully contained within a single state, such as a lake, is not subject to federal maritime law.

 Maritime law covers a wide array of maritime accident cases.
-Examples include cases involving offshore oil rigs, shipping disasters, and other injury cases.
+Examples include cases involving offshore oil rigs, shipping disasters, underwater welding accidents, and other injury cases.
 It can even come into play in cases of piracy, contract disputes, and even marine insurance issues.
 Because of the countless case types that fall under maritime law, you need experienced offshore injury lawyers on your side.

 What Exactly Is a Maritime Lawyer?